-Hindus pray in Gyanvapi masjid hours after Varanasi court passes direction allowing them to do so
+Hindus pray in Gyanvapi mosque complex hours after Varanasi court allows them to do so

 However, the Anjuman Intezamia Masajid Committee said that they were not informed of the development.

-“The administration reached the mosque complex late evening,” SM Yasin, Joint Secretary of the mosque committee told The Indian Express.
+“The administration reached the mosque complex late evening,” SM Yasin, the joint secretary of the mosque committee told The Indian Express.
 “They cut the barricading towards the southern cellar.
 We were not informed about this, and we still haven’t received a copy of the court order.
 We will move the Supreme Court tomorrow”.

 On Thursday, the Anjuman Intezamia Masajid Committee moved the Allahabad High Court challenging the Varanasi district court’s order allowing the prayers inside the mosque complex, reported Live Law.